-N.O.H Collective traces its origins back to 2017, when artists Elena Kostenko-Lefebvre and Karolina Rupp began hosting weekly forums in their shared studio in Leiden, The Netherlands, orientated around liminal overlaps between artistic, philosophical and anthropological enquiries.
+Our collective traces its origins back to 2017, when artists Elena Kostenko-Lefebvre and Karolina Rupp began hosting weekly forums in their shared studio in Leiden, The Netherlands.
+These forums were orientated around the overlaps that can be found between between artistic, philosophical and anthropological enquiries.
 The programming was left purposefully nebulous — having been born from the desire to support non-hierarchal, non-ideological, cross-disciplinary knowledge exchange.
 Any attendee was free to propose and organise a subsequent presentation — a lecture, performance, screening, or even a pop-up exhibition.
-The studio became akin to a khôra — a peripheral, permeable site in which forms acquire tangibility — the transmutational process of ideas becoming knowledge.

-This approach reaped an eclectic audience and programme, defined by a distinct social texture.
+This approach reaped an eclectic audience and programme.
 The materiality of friendship itself became a medium for mutual learning and questioning.

-The beginning of 2020 saw us underway with preparations for a group exhibition, to be presented in The Hague (NL).
-From the outset, the conceptual red thread was to be hapticity — it being a description of the permeative process of knowledge exchange, but equally of friendship and collaboration.
+The beginning of 2020 saw us underway with preparations for a group exhibition, to be presented in The Hague.
 Our opening was set for May 2020; however, for all the contingencies we’d anticipated, we hadn’t considered the prospect of a global pandemic.
-Our last in-person meeting in mid-March 2020 was punctuated by a government announcement: that all café, restaurants and bars were to close that evening, along with many leisure and cultural organisations.
+Our last in-person meeting in mid-March 2020 was punctuated by a government announcement: the first national lockdown.
 We parted ways without our typical embraces.
 We became fragmented — geographically, at least, and perhaps also in the sense of the occasional glitch of our respective webcams, struggling with overburdened broadband connections.